/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 Implementing Advanced Patterns with SQS

-Once you have basic SQS integration, you can implement these advanced patterns that we’ve found valuable:
+Once you have basic SQS integration, you can implement these advanced patterns:

 1. Priority Processing